Who could be called as a witness in the Alex Murdaugh murder trial? - NewsBreak

 Judge Newman may also allow a blood spatter expert to testify about the crime scene – someone who Murdaugh’s legal team has long pushed to have his evidence thrown out over claims a piece of evidence – a shirt allegedly with blood spatter – was fabricated.

-A number of law enforcement personnel – including first responders, FBI and SLED – were named as potential witnesses, along with doctors, former work associates and prior victims of Alex Murdaugh and his family.
+A number of law enforcement personnel – including first responders, FBI, and SLED – were named as potential witnesses, along with doctors, former work associates, and prior victims of Alex Murdaugh and his family were listed.

 —